 Above information from Cambridge Family History Society Survey

 Lat Lon : 52.202423, 0.13774046 – click here for location

-Monument Located roughly 8 rows from the central path on the southern boarder of the parish.
+Located roughly eight rows from the central path on the southern border of the parish.
 One section of the ornament is missing from the left hand side.
 The inscription is still very clear.

 In Affectionate Remembrance of